confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

   /**
    * Executes a query (push or pull) and returns all result rows in a single batch, once the query
    * has completed.
    *
+   * <p>By default, push queries issued via this method return results starting from the beginning
+   * of the stream or table.
+To override this behavior, pass in the query property
+   * {@code auto.offset.reset} with value set to {@code latest}.
+   *
    * @param sql statement of query to execute
    * @param properties query properties